lucasktlee/posts/drafts/thoughts-on-disruptive-technologies-2016.md

 Based on that lecture, I found myself looking into, firstly, lithium-sulfur batteries, and secondly, innovations in magnesium-ion batteries.
 In the commercial lithium-sulfur and magnesium-ion battery space, two companies have come to my attention:

-* **[OXIS Energy](http://www.oxisenergy.com/):** OXIS Energy, a UK company founded in 2004 and based at the Culham Science Centre in Oxfordshire, is pursuing lithium-sulfur batteries for a variety of uses, including electric vehicles, grid storage, and military equipment.
+* **[OXIS Energy](http://www.oxisenergy.com/):** OXIS Energy, a UK company founded in 2004 and based at the Culham Science Centre in Oxfordshire, is pursuing lithium-sulfur batteries for a variety of uses, including electric vehicles, grid storage, military, and maritime equipment.
 * **[Pellion Technologies](http://www.pelliontech.com/):** Founded in 2009, Pellion Technologies has received seed funding from Khosla Ventures (2009) and grants from <abbr title="Advanced Research Projects Agency - Energy">ARPA-E</abbr> (2010), as well as an investment from Motorola Solutions in 2016.
 Pellion Technologies is presently engaged in seeking an appropriate cathode material for its batteries through computational screening of potential materials.

+Of the two technologies, it seems that lithium-sulfur is closer to commercial applicability; OXIS Energy has prototype batteries in testing for solar grid storage, and is partnering with [Lithium Balance](http://www.lithiumbalance.com/en/) to build a prototype e-scooter battery system for the Chinese market.

 ### High-temperature superconductors